-- A. Payroll deductions shall be made by the Board when authorization has been given by the teacher for insurance coverage, credit union, Workplace Giving Campaign, tax sheltered annuities, and Union dues. - B. All coverage shall be considered as continuous from year to year except where the recipient of the deductions allows otherwise. - C. Any deduction shall be terminated through the recipient of the deduction according to the published policy of that recipient. - D. Union Deductions - 1.
+- A. Payroll deductions shall be made by the Board when authorization has been given by the teacher for insurance coverage and other benefits provided under Article 47, credit union, Workplace Giving Campaign, tax sheltered annuities, and Union dues.
+The Union will be granted one additional payroll slot for non-district sponsored benefits granted under Article 47.
+The Union may request additional payroll slots for non-district sponsored benefits, and while not required to be granted will be given careful consideration by the district.
+In all cases, the vendor must utilize electronic files and not cause any undue hardship on district. - B. All coverage shall be considered as continuous from year to year except where the recipient of the deductions allows otherwise. - C. Any deduction shall be terminated through the recipient of the deduction according to the published policy of that recipient. - D. Union Deductions - 1.
 Any teacher who is a member of the Union, or who has applied for membership, may sign and deliver to the Union an assignment authorizing deduction of membership dues in the Union.
 Such authorization shall continue in effect from year to year thereafter unless revoked in writing as prescribed by law.
 Pursuant to such authorization, the Board shall deduct such sum as authorized in equal biweekly payments from the teacher's regular salary check beginning with the salary check received by the teacher in the month following the date of authorization.
 The deductions shall be remitted not less frequently than biweekly to the Union.
-Upon

-- termination of a teacher's employment, the Board shall deduct all unpaid Union dues from the remaining paycheck(s). - 2.
+Upon termination of a teacher's employment, the Board shall deduct all unpaid Union dues from the remaining paycheck(s). - 2.
 The Union will be provided a biweekly file identifying instructional employees within the bargaining unit.